EpsiPository/TexTran/README.md

 # TexTran

 TexTran is a project that contains text transformation templates to generate classes from simple definitions.
+I started this project to discover what T4 has to offer.

 Currently supported:
 - Entities